r0b0tt/100-days-of-code/log.md

 ### Day 7: February 16, 2018

 **Today's Progress**
 1. Learned about React Component API, Component Lifecycle, React Forms, Events, Refs and Keys.
+2. Finished the design of the smart home web app.

+**Thoughts**
+Adobe really killed it with Adobe XD.
+I personally found photoshop a bit difficult to design and prototype with.

+### Day 8: February 17, 2018

+**Today's Progress**
+1. Attended a Google Cloud Study Jam meetup at my campus.
+Learned about Kubernetes and Docker.
+2. Started coding the smart home web app.

+**Thoughts**
+I'm thinking it;s time I adopted cloud technologies for development.
+I was a bit hesitant beacuse I thought the learning curve would take up much of my time but today I found out it was really easy.
+Though I'm opting for AWS instead of GCP.

+### Day 9: February 18, 2018

+**Today's Progress**
+1. Finished coding the basic implementation of the smart home web app.
+I'll meet with my team members tomorrow for feedback before I finish it.